From Engineering to Economics, Minnesota to MIT

 In the words of Professor Ellen McGrattan, “Jackson is the kind of once-in-twenty-years student that should be in a top graduate program.”

 Last month, Jackson enrolled at the Massachusetts Institute of Technology, pursuing a PhD in economics.
 MIT’s economics program is consistently ranked the best in the world.
-In addition, Jackson received a highly-competitive fellowship from the National Science Foundation which will provide 3 years of funding while he pursues his doctorate.
+In addition, Jackson received a highly-competitive fellowship from the National Science Foundation which will provide three years of funding while he pursues his doctorate.

 Looking over his personal website and CV, it’s clear that Jackson really did make the most of his time on campus.
 He brings a wealth of research experience to MIT, especially remarkable for a recent bachelor’s graduate.
 Yet Jackson is quick to express his thanks to his mentors and undergrad research opportunities.
 “None of this would have been possible without HHEI, and Ellen and Anmol.
 I'm very grateful for that.”